freemocap/freemocap/README.md

   - [Type]  = BOOL
   -  [Default] = False,
   -  When set to `True`, the system will run a bundle adjust optimization of all recorded 3d points produced in `stage=4` using `aniposelib`'s `optim_points` method.
 This takes a rather long time, but can signicantly clean up the resulting recordings.
 However,it may also "over smooth" the data.
 We're in the process of testing this method out now

+- `use_previous_calibration`
+  - [Type]  = BOOL
+  -  [Default] = False,
+  -  Choose whether to use a calibration file from a previous session.
+When `False`, FreeMoCap will automatically save out calibration data whenever stage 3 is successfully completed.
+Only one saved calibration file is stored, so running another session will overwrite the currently saved calibration file.
+When `True` , FreeMoCap will instead load in the saved calibration data, which allows users to create recordings without needing to show the cameras the Charuco board.

 ____